-Regional programs are also available in Central Oregon, Eastern Oregon, South Coast Region, Lower Columbia
+Regional programs are also available in Central Oregon, Eastern Oregon, South Coast Region, Lower Columbia, and Willamette Valley.

 Lewis & Clark’s Initial Administrative Licensure (IAL) Program prepares aspiring educational leaders to have the knowledge, values, skills/tools, and courage to improve teaching and learning in their schools.
 Increasing both adult and student learning lies at the heart of this program.
 By addressing issues of equity and focusing on best practices for effective leadership, students exit the program ready to:

 - take on the challenge of building collaborative learning communities,